teambit/docs/docs/compiling/overview.md

 id: overview
 title: Overview
 ---

-Compilation is a crucial step in making a component an independent module to be used in other repositories as well as internally, by other components in your workspace.
+Compilation is a crucial step in making a component an independent module that can be used by other repositories as well as internally, by other components in the same workspace.

-When Bit starts tracking a component, a new directory is created for it inside the `node_modules` directory.
+When Bit starts tracking a component, a new directory is created for it inside the workspace' `node_modules` directory.
 When a component gets compiled, the output of that process is placed inside the root of that directory.

-for example:
+For example:

 ```sh
 ├── node_modules